pantsbuild/intellij-pants-plugin/README.md

 ### Installing the Plugin
 Please use “Plugins” tab: (Main menu: Settings | Plugins) to install the plugin.
 Find "Pants Support" plugin.
 Install and Restart IntelliJ.
+Please also install Python Support plugin which pants plugin depends on.

 ### Importing a Pants Project.
 Using this plugin you can import entire project or specific targets in a BUILD file.